 In Joshua 2, Rahab directly disobeyed a command from the king of Jericho to produce the Israelite spies who had entered the city to gain intelligence for battle.
 Instead, she let them down via a rope so they could escape.
 Even though Rahab had received a clear order from the top government official, she resisted the command and was redeemed from the city’s destruction when Joshua and the Israeli army destroyed it.

 The book of 1 Samuel records a command given by King Saul during a military campaign that no one could eat until Saul had won his battle with the Philistines.
-However, Saul’s son Jonathan defied his father’s order and ate honey to refresh himself from the hard battle the army had waged.
+However, Saul’s son Jonathan, who had not heard the order, ate honey to refresh himself from the hard battle the army had waged.
 When Saul found out about it, he ordered his son to die.
 However, the people resisted Saul and his command and saved Jonathan from being put to death (1 Samuel 14:45).

 Another example of civil disobedience in keeping with biblical submission is found in 1 Kings 18.
 That chapter briefly introduces a man named Obadiah who “feared the Lord greatly.”
 When the queen Jezebel was killing God’s prophets, Obadiah took a hundred of them and hid them from her so they could live.
 Such an act was in clear defiance of the ruling authority’s wishes.